Last updated on October 31st, 2017. Posted in Web Design For Business.

-In web design, we often need to connect directly to our web server to access the files there.
+When running a small business website, we often need to connect directly to our web server to access the files that are stored there.
 Maybe we want to edit some of the files that are a part of our website, upload new files to our web server, or perhaps back up some of our site files manually.
 The best way to connect to our web server and gain access to the files stored there is using something called FTP (File Transfer Protocol).

-One of the big reasons why I love FireFTP is that because it’s browser-based, I can keep it running in one browser tab while I’m inside another checking email or looking up the lyrics to Dancing Queen.
-You can even have multiple FireFTP sessions open in different browser tabs.
+One of the big reasons why I love FireFTP is that runs directly within the Firefox web browser.
+This means I can keep it running in one browser tab while I’m inside another checking email or looking up the lyrics to Dancing Queen.
+You can even have multiple FireFTP sessions open in different browser tabs simultaneously.

-By the end of this tutorial, you’ll have a firm grasp on what FTP is and how it works, and you’ll have an FTP application installed installed on your computer and connected to your web server.
+By the end of this tutorial, you’ll have a firm grasp on what FTP is and how it works, and you’ll have an FTP application installed installed on your computer and connected to your business’s website.

 The concepts and process for using FTP are fairly straightforward, so let’s get started!